 Regardless of what age you are diagnosed with diabetes or which of the two types you have, it helps to have some coping strategies.
 Living with diabetes can be challenging, but it certainly need not keep you down.
-Here are some practical steps for living with diabetes.
+Here are some practical tips for living with diabetes.

 You have tried everything to get your blood glucose level under control.
 You have changed diets, joined a gym, or maybe even changed your insulin regimen.
 However, you still cannot get your sugar under control.